 Make sure you have a call to action.

-Now, LinkedIn wants to keep people on their network, so expect posts with links to underperform.
-You can ask people to message you, and then share links there.
+LinkedIn wants to keep people on its network, so expect posts with links to underperform.
+You can ask people to message you and then share links there.

-One technique is to edit the post and add a link in it after publishing.
+One technique is to edit the post and add a link to it after publishing.
 Or add a link in a comment, but from my experience, posts with external links do not perform.

 Networking is essential

-Alongside creating daily content, you must engage with the community to grow your network.
-Over the last five years, 90% of my remote work has come via word of mouth, through people within my network.
+You must engage with the community to grow your network alongside creating daily content.
+Over the last five years, 90% of my remote work has come via word of mouth through people within my network.

-Create a power list of ten people who you feel would help you find the best remote work.
-Also, think about the companies you would like to work for, or, have as freelance clients.
 Networking is huge.
+Create a power list of ten people you feel would help you find the best remote work.
+Also, consider the companies you want to work for or have as freelance clients.

 Hashtags are powerful

-As mentioned, when you post content, make sure that it includes two or three hashtags that are popular and widely searched.
-The result will be that your content is discovered by more people, assuming it is quality content!
+As mentioned, when you post content, ensure that it includes two or three popular and widely searched hashtags.
+The result will be that more people will discover your content, assuming it is quality content!